Scott E. Lukas, PhD

 In 1996, Dr. Lukas established the Behavioral Psychopharmacology Research Laboratory (BPRL), which includes programs in clinical trials/outpatient research, human pharmacology and pharmacokinetics, human electrophysiology, natural settings, and clinical chemistry.

 The BPRL is dedicated to studying the effects of psychoactive drugs on brain function and human behavior.
 The reinforcing effects of drugs and alcohol make initial quitting and sustained abstinence extremely difficult.
-Dr. Lukas’ group studies the brain reward systems involved in the addiction process and is developing alternative treatments for drug and alcohol abuse.
+Dr. Lukas’ group studies the brain reward systems involved in the addiction process and is developing alternative treatments for drug and alcohol addiction.

 Dr. Lukas’ multidisciplinary staff includes pharmacologists, clinical and research psychologists, psychiatrists, and imaging technologists who are expert at using many tools such as magnetic resonance imaging and spectroscopy (MRI/MRS), functional magnetic resonance imaging (fMRI), brain electrical activity (EEG), pharmacokinetic and physiological measurements, ecological assessments of drug use, and subjective assessments of mood and cue-induced cravings.

 A variety of approaches are used to measure brain function while individuals perform various tasks.
 In addition, plasma drug levels are also measured to determine the rate at which drugs are removed from the body.
-Many of these strategies are used to then test novel medications (including herbal preparations) or therapies (including electroacupuncture) for drug and alcohol abuse.
+Many of these strategies are used to then test novel medications (including herbal preparations) or therapies (including electroacupuncture) for drug and alcohol addiction.

 The following is a sampling of Dr. Lukas’ research.